 The fiscal year of the Foundation shall begin on the first day of June and end on the last day of May.

-Any present or former Director, officer, or employee of the Foundation, or other such persons so designated in the discretion of the Board of Directors, or the legal representative of such person, shall be indemnified by the Foundation against all reasonable costs, expenses, and counsel fees paid or incurred in connection with any action, suit, or proceeding to which any such person or his legal representative may be made a party by reason of his being or having been such a Director, officer, or employee serving or having served the Foundation, except in relation to matters as to which he shall be found guilty of negligence or misconduct in respect of the matters in which indemnity is sought and in relation to matters settled or otherwise terminated without a final determination on the merits where such settlement or termination is predicated on the existence of such negligence or misconduct.
+Any present or former Director, officer, or employee of the Foundation, or other such persons so designated in the discretion of the BoD, or the legal representative of such person, shall be indemnified by the Foundation against all reasonable costs, expenses, and counsel fees paid or incurred in connection with any action, suit, or proceeding to which any such person or his legal representative may be made a party by reason of his being or having been such a Director, officer, or employee serving or having served the Foundation, except in relation to matters as to which he/she shall be found guilty of negligence or misconduct in respect of the matters in which indemnity is sought and in relation to matters settled or otherwise terminated without a final determination on the merits where such settlement or termination is predicated on the existence of such negligence or misconduct.

-The rules contained in the most recent edition of Robert’s Rules of Order shall provide the rules of procedure for the Foundation where they are not inconsistent with the provisions of the Articles of Incorporation or these By-Laws.
+The rules contained in the most recent edition of Robert’s Rules of Order shall provide the rules of procedure for the Foundation where they are not inconsistent with the provisions of the Articles of Incorporation or these Bylaws.